Lacking Time? Or Unsure Of Your Legal Obligations As An Employer?

 Example areas for advice include:

-- Managing employee issues such as lateness for work, absent without leave, underperformance and poor conduct;
+- Managing employee issues such as lateness for work, absence without leave, under-performance, and poor conduct;

-- Dealing with complaints of Bullying and workplace investigations;
+- Guidance when dealing with complaints of Bullying and workplace investigations;

 - Conflict Management and Communication strategies;